Picture of Hooper Family Blog

 As we trace the path of the Hooper Trail, let’s pay homage to some famous figures and landmarks that have a unique connection to our lineage and history.

-First on our list is Spencer Haywood, a renowned figure in the world of basketball.
+First on our list is SpencerSpencer Haywood Haywood, a renowned figure in the world of basketball.
 Born in Silver City, Mississippi, on April 22, 1949, Haywood overcame the hardships of his impoverished upbringing to become an Olympic gold medalist and a professional basketball player of exceptional talent.
 Haywood’s extraordinary skills on the court led to his induction into the Naismith Memorial Basketball Hall of Fame in 2015, and he secured a coveted NBA Championship as a member of the Los Angeles Lakers in 1980.
 His personal life was as vibrant as his professional one, including a decade-long marriage to Iman, a top fashion model.

 Next, we recall Jack Reed, a proud son of Silver City.
 Born on February 2, 1933, Reed, an outfielder for the New York Yankees, achieved great heights in baseball, becoming a World Series Champion in 1961 and 1962.
 Reed lived a full life in Silver City, drawing his last breath there on November 10, 2022.
+Jack is proof that hard work and determination can pay off no matter where you come from if you are willing to reach for your dreams.

-Music also finds its resonance along the Hooper Trail, personified in Denise Lasalle, a relative of the family.
+Music also finds its resonance along the HooperDenise LaSalle Trail, personified in Denise Lasalle, a relative of the family.
 Lasalle, born as Ora Denise Allen on July 16, 1934, near Sidon, was a singer, songwriter, and producer who achieved great acclaim in her career, including a Number 1 R&B hit, “Trapped By A Thing Called Love.”
 Lasalle’s humble beginnings mirror our own family history; born into a family of sharecroppers, she rose from picking cotton to being inducted into the Rhythm and Blues Music Hall of Fame in 2015.
 Her legacy is marked with a Mississippi Blues Trail marker in Belzoni, honoring her contributions to the genre.
+Denise is a prime example of how to excel in life, even when you come from humble and oppressive beginnings, its not where you start, but where you end up!

-Speaking of Jean Terrell, she was born on November 26, 1944, in Belzoni, Mississippi.
+Speaking of Jean Terrell, sheJean Terrell was born on November 26, 1944, in Belzoni, Mississippi.
 Her career began in 1969, and she’s been active ever since.
 She was discovered by Motown president Berry Gordy and initially signed as a solo artist.
 However, she was later chosen to replace Diana Ross in The Supremes, where she achieved significant success.
 Some of her hits include “Up the Ladder to the Roof,” “Everybody’s Got the Right to Love,” “Stoned Love,” and “Floy Joy.”

 Indeed, the story of the Hooper trail is not complete without acknowledging the presence of one of the greatest blues musicians of all time, B.B.
 King.
 Also, a native of Leflore County before settling in Indianola, Mississippi, B.B.
 King’s unique bluesy sound and his inimitable guitar skills have left an indelible mark on the world of music.